ChangePool/FamilyDAO/README.md

 ## Data Collection and Analysis

-Creating FamilyDAO as a free open-source software development project facilitates studying, changing and improving the design publicly.
+Creating FamilyDAO as an open-source software development project facilitates studying, changing and improving the design publicly.

 ## Significance and Expected Outcomes